SciML/ReservoirComputing.jl/docs/src/examples/model_es2n.md

 using ReservoirComputing
 using ConcreteStructs
 using Static
+using Random

 using ReservoirComputing: IntegerType, BoolType, InputType, has_bias, _wrap_layers import ReservoirComputing: initialparameters

-@concrete struct CustomES2NCell <: AbstractEchoStateNetworkCell
+@concrete struct CustomES2NCell <: ReservoirComputing.AbstractEchoStateNetworkCell
     activation
     in_dims <: IntegerType
     out_dims <: IntegerType